 2. Coverage Through an Organization

-Certain professional and trade organizations offer health insurance as a benefit for members.
+Certain professional and trade organizations offer group plans as a benefit for members.
 These include:

 - Affiliated Workers Association (AWA).
 The AWA is a national association of over 7,000 self-employed people from across the country, including independent contractors, small business owners, and entrepreneurs.
 It doesn’t offer full-scale health insurance for its members, but it has fixed indemnity plans that cover major medical needs, such as emergency room care, hospital stays, and outpatient surgery.
 It also offers dental care, vision care, and prescription plans.